March 20, 2017

 Spring is here, and that means we’re entering seasons of growth—specifically our Seasons of Growth Learning Series here at the

 Indian Pueblo Cultural Center!
-Through this brand-new program, anyone and everyone can come experience Pueblo agricultural practices firsthand on the second Sunday of each month by digging into our Resilience Garden, working the soil, planting seeds, and cultivating crops.
+Through this brand-new program, anyone and everyone can come experience Pueblo agricultural practices firsthand on the third Sunday of each month by digging into our Resilience Garden, working the soil, planting seeds, and cultivating crops.

 For years the garden just north of the museum has allowed visitors to take a self-guided tour, immersing themselves in the sights, smells, and textures of traditional farming in person.
 Now, for the first time, these classes will offer visitors the chance to actually get their hands dirty and learn through their own experiences.